 6. Pull out all Annual Flowers, Herbs, and Vegetables

 I try to wait as long as possible to pull out our annuals, so I probably won’t do this for another couple of weeks — but I’m always ready to clean out the vegetable patches in our front yard.

 7. Deadhead and Trim Perennials and Shrubs

 There are some plants that I trim and deadhead throughout the summer (to keep them blooming longer).
-We also have some plants that we wait to cut back until the fall so we can enjoy them all winter (tall grasses, hydrangeas, and sedum to name a few).
+We also have some plants that we wait to cut back until spring so we can enjoy them all winter (tall grasses, hydrangeas, and sedum to name a few).
 But the vast majority of our plants are cut back in the fall.

 Although it takes time, I like doing this process in the fall because it’s significantly easier to remove all the fallen leaves from our planting beds after we cut the plants back — so we sort of “kill 2 birds with one stone” in the sense that I cut the plants back, then we rake everything up at one time.

-Plus, by taking care of as much as we can in the fall, we can spread mulch that much quicker in the spring!
+Plus, by taking care of as much as we can in the fall, we can spread mulch that much sooner in the spring!

 8. Spread Preen In All Planting Beds

 I am a HUGE advocate of using Preen in all our planting beds as it does a magnificent job of keeping weeds away all season long.

 I usually spread preen right away in the spring (early April), then again whenever we finish mulching the beds(late May).
-I do another application around 4th of July, and then again in early October.
+I do another application around the 4th of July, and then again in early fall.

-I feel that the October Preen application helps to prevent those early spring weeds — so after we prune, deadhead, and rake all the leaves out of the planting beds, I spread one final application of Preen for the year.
+In my experience, the fall application helps to prevent those early spring weeds — so after we prune, deadhead, and rake all the leaves out of the planting beds, I spread one final application of Preen for the year.
 It’s WAY better than spending all summer weeding!

 9. Clean up the garage and sheds